 Facts about our oceans

-Oceans cover more 71 percent of the planet, host up to 80 percent of life on earth and account for 96 percent of all water.
+Oceans cover over 70 percent of the planet, host up to 80 percent of life on earth and account for 96 percent of all water.

-Oceans absorb around 30% carbon dioxide produced by humans, buffering the impacts of global warming.
+Oceans absorb around 30% of carbon dioxide produced by humans, buffering the impacts of global warming.

 Oceans serve as the world’s largest source of protein, with more than 2.6 billion people depending on the oceans as their primary source of protein.

-As much as 40 per cent of the world oceans are heavily affected by human activities like pollution, depleted fisheries, and loss of coastal habitats
+As much as 40 per cent of the world’s oceans are heavily affected by human activities like pollution, depleted fisheries, and loss of coastal habitats

 An ocean of plastic

 Every minute, one garbage truck worth of plastic is dumped into the ocean.
 Yearly, a colossal 1.4 billion tons of trash ends up in our beautiful oceans.
-Of this waste, much of it is plastic.
+Of this waste, an estimated 8 million tons is plastic.